saidone75/holy-repl/README.md

             #_=>    (Exod))))
 {1 22, 2 25, 3 22, 4 31, 5 23, 6 30, 7 25, 8 32, 9 35, 10 29, 11 10, 12 51, 13 22, 14 31, 15 27, 16 36, 17 16, 18 27, 19 25, 20 26, 21 36, 22 31, 23 33, 24 18, 25 40, 26 37, 27 21, 28 43, 29 46, 30 38, 31 18, 32 35, 33 23, 34 35, 35 35, 36 38, 37 29, 38 31, 39 43, 40 38}
 ```
-number of books are postfixed as by default Clojure does not accept functions names starting with digits (e.g. "3John" become "John3")

 Chapter and verse system is the standard, e.g.: (John "3:14–16") or (John "3.14–16") refers to the book of John, chapter 3, verses 14 through 16

 ## Notes
+Number of books are postfixed as by default Clojure does not accept functions names starting with digits (e.g. "3John" become "John3")

-At this point in the development parameters are not yet checked, please do not pay much attention to crashes or odd behaviours.
+At this point in the development parameters are not yet checked, please do not pay much attention to crashes or odd behaviours

 Suggestions, patches, pull requests and feedbacks are all welcome!